Bligh Madris Player Props: Astros vs. Cardinals

 - Madris hit .177 with seven doubles, a home run and 10 walks.

-- Madris reached base via a hit in 15 of 39 games last season (38.5%), including multiple hits in 7.7% of those games (three of them).
+- Madris got a hit in 38.5% of his 39 games last season, with at least two hits in 7.7% of those games.

-- He went deep once out of 39 games a year ago, going deep in 0.8% of his plate appearances.
+- Logging a trip to the plate in 39 games last season, he hit only one long ball.

-- In four of 39 games last year (10.3%), Madris picked up an RBI, including two games with two or more RBIs.
+- Madris drove in a run in four of 39 games last season (10.3%), including two games with multiple RBIs.

 - He crossed home in nine of 39 games a year ago (23.1%), including one multi-run game.